lisitsyn/tapkee/README.md

 Tapkee is a C++ template library for dimensionality reduction with some bias on spectral methods.
-The Tapkee origins from the code developed during GSoC 2011 as the part of the Shogun machine learning toolbox.
+The Tapkee origins from the code developed during GSoC 2011 as the part of the Shogun machine learning toolbox (https://github.com/shogun-toolbox/shogun).
 The project aim is to provide standalone efficient and flexible library for dimensionality reduction.
+We always encourage contributions and distribute our software under free GPLv3 license.

 Tapkee uses highly effective Eigen3 template linear algebra library and optionally makes use of the ARPACK and the Feast eigensolvers.